kryptocore/CRT/README.md

 Just drop the PNG image ("pixel.png", required) and CSS file into the main directory of your site and make a DIV on your site like this:

 ```<div id="crt"></div>``` .

+__DOES NOT WORK IN INTERNET EXPLORER!__ IE doesn't play nice with opacity percentages.